nchepanov/nchepanov.github.io/_posts/2021-05-22-enjoy-wanting.md

 Accept, listen to and express your wants.
 You may not get what you want but wanting is your birthright.
 Enjoy it.

 P.S.
 I ended up talking to her and asking for her number.
 She was sweet and genuine, however our wants were misaligned at the time and we never met again.
+Oh, and my friend has been a team leader for over a year now and her team loves her.